API Reference

 • thermo_params : Thermophysical parameters

-• SELF_SHADOWING : Flag to consider self-shadowing
+• with_self_shadowing = true : Whether to include self-shadowing

-• SELF_HEATING : Flag to consider self-heating
+• with_self_heating = true : Whether to include self-heating

 source

-struct SingleAsteroidThermoPhysicalModelResult
+struct SingleAsteroidThermoPhysicalSolution

 Fields